What Is a Bundle ID in a MAUI App?

-Every iOS app requires an App ID to work.
-This is a string that is set up during development, usually in the form of
+Every MAUI app requires a unique identity to work on each platform.
+This is a string specified during development, often in the form of

 PSPDFKit bases your license on the bundle ID you provide.
-This has to be an explicit ID, meaning an ID that is unique and does not contain a star (*) value.
+This has to be an explicit ID, meaning an ID that’s unique and doesn’t contain a star (*) value.

-Once a bundle ID is registered in the PSPDFKit license portal, it can’t be changed.
-Please note that these IDs are case-sensitive, so make sure you register the correct case variant.
+Once a bundle ID is registered in the PSPDFKit Portal, it can’t be changed.
+Please note that these IDs are case sensitive, so make sure you register the correct case variant.

 Development and Testing

-For development and testing, you can request additional bundle IDs from our license portal.
-Please ensure that you have registered the actual bundle ID beforehand, and that the beta/testing ID is recognizable as such.
+For development and testing, you can request additional bundle IDs from our portal.
+Ensure you’ve registered the actual bundle ID beforehand and that the beta/testing ID is recognizable as such.

 We approve these IDs manually and will add them if they match the above scheme.
-If you have a different scheme, please let us know and we will consider your case.
+If you have a different scheme, please let us know and we’ll consider your case.